Skip to content

 You should have your treatment as soon as possible after the one you have missed and discuss this with the treatment centre.
 There should always be at least 14 days between treatments.

-The time it takes to see response from therapy is variable between patients and depends on many different factors.
-Some patients respond very quickly, within months, others take longer, up to a year.
-A rule of thumb is that the more unwell the patient or the longer the patient has lived with SMA, the longer it takes to show benefit from therapy.
+The time it takes to see response from treatment varies between people.
+It depends on many different factors.
+Some people respond very quickly, within months.
+Others take longer, up to a year.
+A rule of thumb is that the more unwell the person or the longer they have lived with SMA, the longer it takes to show benefit from treatment.

 See Clinical Assessment Scales and Measures – what’s used, when?